 How do I make an appointment?

 Please phone Dr. Keating’s office to make an appointment.
-Please note that Dr. Keating prefers not to schedule appointments over email.
+Please note that appointments will not be scheduled over email.

 What are Dr. Keating's hours?